bnedwek/bank-structure/README.md

 https://www.census.gov/geo/reference/ansi_statetables.html

 ## Tools
-Want to use this project to play around with graph database technologies (Apache TinkerPop, ArangoDB(?), etc.).
+Using this project to play around with Neo4j.
+Also using lxml and pandas to help with parsing various data files.